 At Thebarton’s Ice Arena there’s the bigger rink for the older kids and a beginner’s rink for the little ones.
 There’s also the option for snow play, a real-life snow experience for ages 0-5 years.

-See the beautiful 20th century heritage building nestled amongst green gardens in Springfield.
+See the beautiful 20th-century heritage building nestled amongst green gardens in Springfield.
 There’s a Story Book Trail designed for children to explore the natural world via classic children’s tales.
+The trail is open for exploring, however, the house is currently closed for renovations.

 This park is perfect for kids ages 5-15 years.
 It has a nature theme with elements from Aboriginal culture that includes Frog Island, Eagle’s Perch, Great Snake, Bird Nests, climbing boulders and more.
 It’s not fenced so keep an eye on the littles ones.

-There’s a heated olympic size pool, a toddler’s pool, a small babies pool, a 48 metre Supaslide for teens and a Water Play Park with 5 slides and toddler’s water features.
+There’s a heated Olympic size pool, a toddler’s pool, a small babies pool, a 48-metre Supaslide for teens and a Water Play Park with 5 slides and toddler’s water features.
 Something for the whole family!
+Sadly, you’ll have to wait to enjoy some aquatic fun here as the centre is currently undergoing a $2.8 million upgrade with work on the Olympic sized swimming pool expected to be completed in November, right in time for Summer!

 2 hours east of Adelaide, bring the family along to the 4×4 Adventure Park where you can enjoy relaxing camping by the river as well some harcore 4×4 driving.